DSpace/DSpace/dspace/docs/DrumCronTasks.md

 To verify in production:

-1) Find an item thas was added on the previous day and verify that a thumbnail image has been created.
+1) Find an item that was added on the previous day and verify that a thumbnail image has been created.

 To verify in sandbox/test/qa: